carpet & wall colour combinations: what carpet goes with grey walls?

-Grey walls don’t just go with muted flooring – if you want something that really brightens a room, try a cheerful block colour or a vibrant pattern (try the Condo Wilton in teal polka-dot against light grey-blue walls).
+Grey walls don’t just go with muted flooring – if you want something that really brightens a room, try a cheerful block colour or a vibrant pattern.

 Mustard yellow is a perfect match with grey, and you’ll find plenty of accessories in this fashionable colour to match your carpet.

 Other dark colours will also work well against a lighter grey wall.
 If your chosen shade contains hints of blue, try matching with a royal blue or navy carpet, while richly-coloured grape and red wine-inspired carpets are both elegant and warming.

 Look for patterns that include your wall colour and stick to simple, minimalist shapes – these will complement the simplicity of a grey wall while introducing contrast.